Helping people hire household help

 quitt.ch is an online service company that helps people who hire household staff tackle the often cumbersome administrative paperwork by moving the whole process online.

-Before the redesign, shortcomings have often been solved by adding elements to the pages without removing others, which resulted in the website growing in uncontrolled ways.
+Before the redesign, shortcomings have often been solved by adding elements to the pages instead of improving existing ones, which resulted in the website growing in uncontrolled ways.
+The main problems were:

 This position is not only challenging as competition might emerge form unexpected corners, but it also makes it very difficult to explain the value proposition of quitt.ch to new users.

-So far the guidelines contained three RGB colors and a font.
-In the process of the redesign I refreshed the look of the brand and built a style guide directly in HTML and CSS.
+So far the guidelines consisted of three RGB colours and a font.
+In the process of the redesign I refreshed the look of the brand and built a style guide.
+The changes included:

-- from three garish colors to a pallet of equivalent colors based on material design
+- A balanced colour palette – I replaced the existing three garish colours with a pallet of equivalent colours based on material design.

-- from stock photos to more natural imagery that reflects the user’s end-goal (a clean house, happy children, etc.)
+- Photography that triggers emotions – Before the re-design photography has been used to communicate functional contents.
+The new style guide prescribes a more natural imagery that reflects the user’s end-goal (a clean house, happy children, etc.).

 The new website (published in March 2017) has a clear structure and a fresh look and serves as basis for further improvement based on data gathered through Google Analytics and crazyegg.
 Some of the changes include:

 - Reduced navigation – The new navigation contains a fraction of elements of the previous one and is organized by different user group.